needsMoreTurbo/OpenFilamentSensor/test/TEST_README.md

 # Test Suite Documentation

-This directory contains comprehensive unit tests for the Centauri Carbon Motion Detector project.
+This directory contains comprehensive unit tests for the OpenFilamentSensor project.

 ## Test Structure